Skip to content

 • There are no suggestions because the search field is empty.

-How to use custom data?
+How to use Custom Data?

 The Custom Data feature provides flexibility to tailor specific business needs.
 It allows you to create rules tied to specific transaction types or master data records in the system.